Skip to content

 ]

-result = await client.create_long_term_memories(memories)
+result = await client.create_long_term_memory(memories)

-print(f"Imported batch {i//batch_size + 1}, {len(result.memories)} memories")
+print(f"Imported batch {i//batch_size + 1}: {result.status}")

 Bulk Search Operations